MousaAdnan/CS50-Projects/project/README.md

 - **Python**: Backend logic using Flask.
 - **HTML/CSS**: For creating the user interface, styled with a Harvard-inspired design.
 - **JavaScript**: Handles user interactions, updates the game state dynamically, and manages the scoreboard in the frontend.
-- **AJAX**: Ensures seamless communication between the frontend and backend.
-- **Flask**: A lightweight Python web framework for handling requests and managing game logic.
+- **Flask**: A Python web framework for handling requests and managing game logic.

 ---

 #### Design Choices:
-- **Harvard Theme**: The maroon (`#A41034`) and gold (`#FFD700`) color scheme was chosen to provide an elegant and distinctive look, aligning with Harvard’s branding.
+- **Harvard Theme**: The maroon (`#A41034`) and gold (`#FFD700`) color scheme was chosen to provide an elegant look, aligning with Harvard’s branding.
-- **Frontend-Managed Scores**: By storing scores in JavaScript, we ensured scores persist across games but reset upon page refresh, improving user experience.
+- **Frontend-Managed Scores**: By storing scores in JavaScript, we ensured scores persist across games but reset upon page refresh.
-- **Simple AI Logic**: The computer prioritizes blocking the player and winning opportunities, creating a challenging yet fun gameplay experience.
+- **Simple Computer Logic**: The computer prioritizes blocking the player and winning opportunities, creating a challenging yet fun gameplay experience.

 ---